Classification: Hedgehog Pathway Inhibitor

 How to Take Sonidegib

-Certain medications, including ketoconazole, rifampin and St. John’s Wort can interfere with blood levels of bortezomib.
+Certain medications, including modafinil, nafcillin, carbamazepine, phenytoin, phenobarbital, ketoconazole and other azole antifungals, rifampin, certain anti-retroviral therapies for HIV and St. John’s Wort can interfere with blood levels of sonidegib.
 Make sure your provider is aware of all the medications, vitamins and supplements you are taking.

 There are a number of things you can do to manage the side effects of sonidegib.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or importan tside effects:

 Muscle spasms and pain are common when taking this medication.
 However, these can also be a symptom of a serious muscle condition called rhabdomyolysis.
 This condition is caused by injury to the muscles and can lead to kidney failure.
 Notify your care team right away if you develop any new or worsening muscle spasms, pain or tenderness, dark urine, or a decreased amount of urine while taking this medication.